 How much it costs per month to retire in Chiang Mai

 - $350 Groceries – Mostly seafood.
-My dad loves seafood and avoids chicken, pork, and other more affordable options.
+My dad loves seafood and dislikes chicken, pork, and other more affordable options.

 - $350 Eating out – They eat out about 4 times per week – two lunches and two dinners.
 Food used to be very cheap in Thailand, but it sounds like eating out in restaurants is getting much more expensive lately.
 Takeouts from the market and street foods are still very affordable.